 If you are new to the whole “getting married out of state thing” here’s a pro-tip.
 Book your plane tickets with enough time to get your marriage license.
-If you are eloping in Glacier, you’ll need to get your marriage license in Kalispell at the County Clerk of Court’s office.
+If you are going to elope in Glacier National Park, you’ll need to get your marriage license in Kalispell at the County Clerk of Court’s office.
 Their hours are 8am-4:30pm Monday-Friday.
 More information can be found here.
 It costs $53 for a license and $7 per copy.
 P.S.
 Don’t forget a valid form of ID.
 You can save time by filling out the application here.

 We will be continuing to follow the Leave No Trace Principles as a guide not a rigid system.
 We acknowledge that we are not perfect and that’s why grace is needed!
 Trust us we will do what it takes to make sure your wedding pictures are incredible while still preserving this gorgeous land!
 The principles include:

 - Plan ahead and prepare

 - Respect wildlife